cdforigua05/tarea-6-generative-adversarial-networks/README.md

 2. Take the StarGAN generator loss function, change the strength of one term to zero and visualize the results.
 Do the same for the discriminator loss function.
 Discuss, based on the results, the importance and influence of each loss function you chose.
 At this part, you should have two experiments: one for the generator and one for the discriminator (points 1.5).
 ## Bono
 Create a .txt file like the one in /media/user_home2/Data_AML/CelebA/list_attr_celeba.txt.
 Do not modify the first six lines and in line number 7 put the path of a one-person face image (different to the ones provided in the dataset).
 Classify it according to the dataset classes and the number correspondent for each class.
-For example, the next line shows that in a dataset of only 5 classes the image have the attributes 3 and 4:
+For example, the next line shows an exmample of a 5 classes dataset and the image have the attributes 3 and 4:

 imageNew.jpg -1 -1 1 1 -1

 Finally, show the resulting images generated for the selected labels.
 Show the result and discuss it (0.5 points).
 ## Deadline